-- O Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
+Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
 CPRIT will not fund cash incentives.
-The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+The maximum dollar value allowed for an incentive per person, per activity or session, is \$25.

+• Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+Indirect costs reimbursed to subcontractors count toward the total allowable indirect costs.
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.